Zubax/jafit/README.md

 pip install .
 ```

-Derive parameters for a given BH curve as shown below.
+Derive parameters for a given B(H) curve as shown below.
 Be sure to launch the tool from a dedicated directory because it may generate a lot of intermediate output files.
 All pre-existing outputs in the current working directory are removed at startup.